-Weather permitting, we will have outdoor telescopic viewing of the Sun using both full-spectrum and hydrogen alpha films.
-Indoor demonstrations will include solar system geometry (e.g. moon phases and solar/lunar eclipse geometry).
+Explore the solar system through telescopic viewing of the Sun using both full-spectrum and hydrogen alpha films (weather permitting).
+Indoor demonstrations include solar system geometry covering moon phases and eclipses.

 Visitors will learn about prairie restoration at COD and tour the Ecological Study area, a section of approximately 15 acres of woodland, marsh, and reconstructed prairie.
 No RSVP necessary.
-Tours at 10:30 a.m. and 1 p.m.
-Check-in at Customer Service booth 15 minutes prior to tour.
+View our Schedule for more information.

 Red Oak Nature Center

 Compete against some of nature's greatest athletes in the Animal Olympics!